 Although I enjoy landscape photography very much, my main passion is in capturing what I and many others consider nature's greatest show - the Aurora Borealis, or "northern lights".
 If you live in the southern hemisphere they are named the "Aurora Australis" or "southern lights".

-May 15, 2005 - Aurora Borealis over Saylorville Lake north of Des Moines,
+May 15, 2005 - Aurora Borealis over Saylorville Lake north of Des Moines, Iowa.

 Today we know what causes this phenomena to occur, but many times I have thought about how mankind long ago reacted to what must have been something very mysterious and magical in the night sky.